News & Current Affairs

 Whilst it is not uncommon for Courts to exclude evidence that is improperly or unlawfully obtained, it is rare for the police to be pursued and charged when they act unlawfully.
 Jubelin’s case is one such rarity.

-Gary Jubelin’s actions in the Terrill investigation ultimately cost him his career and left a dark cloud over his reputation.
+Gary Jubelin’s actions in the Tyrrell investigation ultimately cost him his career and left a dark cloud over his reputation.
 Other law enforcement officials should reflect on his actions and the consequences before running the risk of cutting corners and acting unlawfully.